-Interesting insights arise from the separation of the outcomes into BHCs and not-BHCs.
+On this matter, the separated analysis on BHCs versus non-BHCs offers interesting insights.
 The smaller investment companies of our sample present a different financing strategy compared to BHCs.
 Throughout the time, the non-BHCs staid better capitalized and were less aggressive in the usage of repos than BHCs.
-Conversely, the few BHCs that we have in the dataset have always a high leverage, and persist to sell repurchase agreements, without having dramatically reduced the repos funding after the crisis.
+Conversely, the few BHCs in the dataset have always a high leverage, and persist to sell repurchase agreements, without having dramatically reduced the repos funding after the crisis.
 This latter type of short-term borrowing is the same that has created severe difficulties at large investment banks as Bear Stearns and Lehman Brothers.
-The pattern we discover in the paper should then prompt policy makers to question on the necessity of further interventions, in order to make the larger investment companies effectively more stable.
+The pattern we discover in the paper should then prompt policy makers to question on the necessity of further actions, in order to make the larger investment companies effectively sounder.

 Our outcomes offer also hints to the discussion around the so-called "net capital rule."
 The net capital rule is designed in order to preserve liquidity, and requires to brokers/dealers to retain a certain level of liquid resources (the net capital), so that they can satisfy promptly their claims.
 In 2004, the Securities and Exchange Commission (SEC) changed the uniform net capital rule of 1975, exempting the largest brokers/dealer from the standard haircut method for the calculation of the net capital, while permitting the same firms to use their own mathematical methods.
 According to many commentators, the 2004 change on the net capital rule had the dreadful effect of leading the larger investment banks to take on huge debt.
-Such excessive indebtedness became an important determinant for the outbreak of the crisis.8 We have not implemented any tool which could test how the detected patterns have changed with the 2004 change of capital rules.
-However though, based on our figures we draw attention on the fact that, the major brokers/dealers in the sample are also those firms which are more financially unstable.
+Such excessive indebtedness became an important determinant for the outbreak of the crisis.
+We have not implemented any tool which could test how the detected patterns have changed with the 2004 change of However though, based on our figures we draw attention on the fact that, the major brokers/dealers in the sample are also those firms which are more financially unstable.